 Cloud Code also supports popular Kubernetes custom resource definitions (CRDs), like Kubeflow, out-of-the-box.Note: To use the most up-to-date resource aggregation, you will need the latest version of Cloud Code.

 Using custom schema

-Additionally, with Cloud Code, you can provide your own CRD schema
+With Cloud Code, you can provide your own CRD schema with the

 You can point to either a local file or a URL.
 URLs pointing to

 When you switch to a cluster running Kubernetes v1.16 and above in the Kubernetes explorer, Cloud Code automatically pulls the schema of all installed CRDs.